finnhodgkin/learn-phoenix-todo-example/README.md

 Head over to http://0.0.0.0:4000/todos to see the new route we just made in the browser :sparkles:

 ### Explain the relationship between controllers, templates and the router.
+Maybe just link to the Phoenix docs on each topic.

 ### Time for some cleanup!